 What about Obstetrical training at your program?

 Our program has a wealth of clinical opportunities to learn low-risk obstetrics.
 The required experience consists of 1.5 months during the intern year and another two weeks in the second year.
-While the ACGME requirements have changed regarding delivery numbers, our program continues to require both continuity and total deliveries in the interest of the comprehensive education of our residents and as a service to our community.

 How do the residents get along?